yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 The reference to `.bin` should instead be `.msi`.

-:notebook: Red Hat Enterprise Linux 8+ and distributions based on RHEL 8 cannot install the `cowsay` package without first enabling EPEL.
+Red Hat Enterprise Linux 8+ and distributions based on RHEL 8 cannot install the `cowsay` package without first enabling EPEL.

 ---